 CAB is an attempt by 'Modi-Shah govt' to ethnically cleanse Northeast: Rahul Gandhi

 New Delhi, Dec 11: Congress leader Rahul Gandhi on Wednesday alleged that the Citizenship (Amendment) Bill is an attempt by the "Modi-Shah government" to ethnically cleanse the Northeast and a "criminal attack" on the region.

-Protests have broken out in several parts of the Northeast over the Citizenship (Amendment) Bill which was passed in the Lok Sabha on Monday and will be placed in the Rajya Sabha on Wednesday.
+Protests have been broken out in several parts of the Northeast over the Citizenship (Amendment) Bill which was passed in the Lok Sabha on Monday and will be placed in the Rajya Sabha on Wednesday.

 "The CAB is an attempt by Modi-Shah government to ethnically cleanse the Northeast.
 It is a criminal attack on the Northeast, their way of life and the idea of India," Gandhi said in a tweet.